Here’s the poem Joys of Youth by English poet John Clare (1793 – 1864).

 — What pleasing pains such simple joys create.

-This artilce was posted on Wednesday, April 25th, 2012 at 12:41 pm and is filed under Children's Songs, Countries & Cultures, England, English Children's Songs, John Clare, MP3's of Poems, Poems, Poems about Children, Poems about Flowers, Poems about Life, Poetry, Poetry about Summer, Poetry about the Seasons, Poets, Recordings, Recordings of Poems.
+This article was posted on Wednesday, April 25th, 2012 at 12:41 pm and is filed under Children's Songs, Countries & Cultures, England, English, English Children's Songs, John Clare, Languages, MP3's of Poems, Poems, Poems about Children, Poems about Flowers, Poems about Life, Poetry, Poetry about Summer, Poetry about the Seasons, Poets, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.